 Used display cabinets have gotten use but not cooking use.
 Customers open and close the doors and drawers thousands of times and let their children use them as toys while they talk to the service representative.
 The cabinet displays are usually dated.
 If a kitchen cabinet showroom is getting rid of a display due to changing trends, then by definition the display is stylistically outdated.
 Showrooms like to store heavy items, such as granite countertop samples, in the drawers.
 But in general, it benefits the showroom to keep those cabinet displays looking as good as possible.

 Where to Find Used Kitchen Cabinets

-- Green Demolitions: This online company based in Greenwich, Connecticut offers display and other used cabinets that are typically half off the retail price.
+- Renovation Angel: This online company based in Fairfield, NJ offers display and other used cabinets that are typically half off the retail price.

 - Architectural Salvage: Essentially high-class junkyards, architectural salvage yards, found in most large metro areas, usually have used kitchen cabinets of acceptable quality.
 It's an eco-friendly and money-saving option.

 - Craigslist: You will find some kitchen cabinet displays for sale listed on Craiglist or eBay.
 Because it costs so much to ship cabinets, local is the only way to go.
 Most sellers will not even consider shipping the cabinets.
 Showrooms want the sale to be as easy for them as possible, preferring a local buyer who can take receipt with a delivery truck or pick them up.
 Scoring used kitchen cabinets on Craigslist is a game of speed.
 Routinely check Craigslist and immediately contact the other party when you see an offer.

-- Legwork: Your best bet for finding display kitchen cabinets that are for sale is to contact showrooms by phone or in person.
+- Local kitchen showrooms: Your best bet for finding display kitchen cabinets that are for sale is to contact showrooms by phone or in person.
 Ask to speak to the manager.
 By shaking enough trees, you may find showrooms willing to part with displays for large price reductions.